Amalfi Coast

 We may earn a commission if you book through links on this page.

 Addressing this honestly: the Amalfi Coast costs more, crowds heavily in summer, and presents logistical challenges that no amount of money entirely solves.
-It is also the most breathtaking Mediterranean coastline in existence.
-The vertical landscape, pastel towns cascading toward turquoise water, the serpentine coastal road — scenery that photographs fail to capture adequately.
+It is also the most breathtaking Mediterranean coastline in existence — the vertical landscape, pastel towns cascading toward turquoise water, the serpentine SS163.
+The question is not whether to go.
+It is where to base yourself and how to avoid the mistakes that turn a potentially extraordinary trip into an expensive frustration.

 Most famous